rackerlabs/technical-blog/_posts/2020-04-17-using-azure-private-endpoints-with-web-apps.md

 ![resources]({% asset_path 2020-04-17-Azure-Webapp-Private-Endpoint/1.png %})
 3. Click **Add** in the header to add a private endpoint.
 ![resources]({% asset_path 2020-04-17-Azure-Webapp-Private-Endpoint/2.png %})
-4. Give the endpoint a name, select the subscription, the VNet to provision into, and the subnet for the endpoint to consume.
-Note that VNet integration requires a subnet as well, so the private endpoint and integration subnet cannot overlap.
+4. Give the endpoint a name.Then, select the subscription, the VNet to provision into, and the subnet for the endpoint to consume.
+Note that the VNet integration also requires a subnet, so the private endpoint and the integration subnet cannot overlap.
 ![resources]({% asset_path 2020-04-17-Azure-Webapp-Private-Endpoint/3.png %})

 After you provision the endpoint, the web app loses all inbound public connectivity because you associated a